PrestonMui/240a-psets/README.md

-# econ-240a
+# 240a-Psets
-Repo for my Econ 240a Jupyter Notebooks
+Git Repo for Preston Mui's Econ-240a Problem Sets